ArtiRathod9/Power-BI/README.md

 MTD Revenue = TOTALMTD([Total Revenue], 'Sales'[Transaction Date])
 YTD Revenue = TOTALYTD([Total Revenue], 'Sales'[Transaction Date])
 ---

+---
 ## 🔧 Data Preparation Steps
 - Load dataset into Power BI
 - Format date and time fields
 - Create a Calendar Table and establish relationships
 - Clean product and category data if needed
 - Create calculated columns and DAX measures

-📌 Usage Instructions
-Open the .pbix file in Power BI Desktop

-Use the slicers on the report to filter by date, location, or category

-Hover over visuals for detailed insights and tooltips

-Explore different pages for sales, product, and location analysis
+---

-📈 Insights You Can Discover
+## 📈 Insights You Can Discover
 - What products or categories drive the most revenue?
 - Which store location performs best overall?
 - What is the average spend per transaction?

+## Recommendation:
+Shops can Focus on expanding their coffee and tea offerings, as these categories generate the most revenue:

+- Coffee leads with $269,952.45
+- Tea follows with $196,405.95

+### You could offer below to improvise sales:

+- Introducing premium or seasonal coffee blends.
+- Offering tea tastings or curated tea sets.
+- Bundling coffee/tea with bakery items to increase average transaction value